wcharczuk/image-rename/README.md

-# image-rename-util
+# image-rename
-`image-rename-util` is a customizable  image renamer that uses image exif data to form the names.
+`image-rename` is a customizable image renamer that uses image exif data to form the names.

 ## Installation